 In this step, you let go of trying to control or manipulate your feelings and start accepting them all.
 Be open to all experiences in life, even the bad.
 Don’t label memories as good or bad.

 Let’s say you are the planet Earth and your thoughts are the weather.
 Each day you’d watch the clouds come and go.
 You’d know that there’s no way to control the storms, so you accept them.
 Blizzards or heat waves don’t make you worse or better.
-You are always amazing and valuable no matter what you go through in life.
+You are always amazing and valuable no matter what you go through.

 No matter how violent the earthquakes, tornados, and hurricanes become, there will always be a breezy, sunny day on the horizon.